Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 **Perform the Following Steps:**

-1. Make certain that your current directory is **your home directory** by entering the following Linux command: ```shell cd
+1. Make certain that your current directory is **your home directory** by entering the following Linux command: ```bash cd
 ```

-2. Issue the following command to run a checking script: ```shell
+2. Issue the following command to run a checking script: ```bash
 \~uli101/week1-check
 ```